Gozala/isoscope/Readme.md

 [![Build Status](https://secure.travis-ci.org/Gozala/isoscope.png)](http://travis-ci.org/Gozala/isoscope)

 ECMAScript function isolation analyzer.
-This is project is very **alpha** but intention is to provide API for performing static analyzes on the nodes of the JS AST in the de facto [syntax tree format][ast].
+This is project is very **alpha** but intention is to provide API for performing static analyzes on the JS AST nodes in the de facto [syntax tree format][ast].
 All the API function take AST nodes denoting a function definition / declaration and perform static analyzes on it.